4n0nh4x0r/pterodactyl-status-bot/README.md

 ```

 You will need to add the bot to one of your servers
+Make sure that the bot is added also with `applications.commands` as scope
 Next you type in `g/reload` or `gslashreload` into the console of your bot and hit enter (This will provision all the servers the bot is on with its slash commands (This can take a little while))

 Once the slash commands are available, you can now use the `/register` command with the client key parameter, here you enter a client key to your account that you want to link with the bot